donaldboulton/minimal-mistakes/_pages/terms.md

 * __utmz

 This cookie is used to determine the traffic source, medium, campaign name and campaign term which delivered the user to your website.
-It is created when the javascript library executes and expires after 6 months.
+It is created when the javaScript library executes and expires after 6 months.
 This helps Google collect the data which can then help them to determine which traffic sources assist conversions within the multi-channel section of Analytics.

 * __utmc

 This Cookie waits 30 minutes, and then it expires.
 You see, __utmc has no way of knowing when a user closes their browser or leaves a website, so it waits 30 minutes for another pageview to happen, and if it doesn’t, it expires.
 And is used to store information, such as what time your current visit occurred, whether you have been to the site before, and what site referred you to the web page.

-From Stackoverflow: [What does __utma mean?](https://stackoverflow.com/questions/1823406/what-does-utma-mean){:id="open-website" rel="noreferrer"}
+From Stackoverflow: [What does __utma mean?](https://stackoverflow.com/questions/1823406/what-does-utma-mean){:id="open-website3" rel="noreferrer"}

 * __utmv